Multi-Output Convolution Spectral Mixture for Gaussian Processes: Experiments

 The global radiation dataset is collected from three stations in Stockholm city: Torkel Knutssonsgatan's measurement at urban background, Marsta's measurement at a high-altitude tower, Norr Malma's measurement at regional background.
-All recordings cover 24 hours at 1 hour intervals and missing values are filtered.
+All recordings cover 24 hours at 1 hour interval and missing values are filtered.
 In this case, we consider a global radiation recording from 5 December, 2017 to 26 December, 2017.
 Interestingly, the changing of global radiation over time looks like a non-continuous impulse signal because the sun radiation at night is almost equal to zero.
-From Figure \ref{fig:real3} we can observe that the appearance of high peak in global radiation is irregular and its time of duration is short and fluctuant.
-Thus, complicated patterns contained in this non-continuous impulse signal is very difficult to detect.
-Ordinary kernels cannot find any valid patterns in this dataset.
-In a multi-output scenario, the changing of global radiation in each channel is caused by their nonlinear interaction of time and phase related local and global patterns.
+From Figure \ref{fig:radiation} we can observe that the appearance of high peak in global radiation is irregular and its time of duration is short and fluctuant.
+Thus, complicated patterns contained in this non-continuous impulse signal are very difficult to be discovered using ordinary kernels.
+In such a multi-output scenario, the change of global radiation in each channel is caused by their interaction of time and phase related local and global patterns.

-In our experiment, we randomly choose half of global radiation data in Torkel Knutssonsgatan, the first half of global radiation data in Marsta, and the last half of global radiation data in Norr Malma as training data in channel 1, channel 2, and channel 3, respectively.
-Different from the first and second real world experiment, the rest of the Norr Malma time series is used for testing.
-In this setting, MOCSM consistently outperforms the other baselines with a lower MAE (see Figure \ref{fig:real3} and Table \ref{tab:t_exp1}).
-Results indicate that all methods have difficulty to capture the trends of high peak appearance, and only MOCSM can forecast it without over estimation.
+In our experiment, we randomly chose half of global radiation data in Torkel Knutssonsgatan, the first half of global radiation data in Marsta, and the last half of global radiation data in Norr Malma as training data in channel 1, channel 2, and channel 3, respectively.
+Different from the first and second real world experiment, the rest of the Norr Malma time series is here used for testing.
+In this setting, MOCSM consistently outperforms the other baselines with a lower MAE (see Figure \ref{fig:radiation} and Table \ref{tab:t_exp1}).
+Results indicate that all methods have difficulty to capture the trends of high peak appearance, and only MOCSM can forecast it without overestimation.